agiza/stream-video-player/readme.txt

 = 1.1.0 =
 * NEW!
 Widget capable!
 * NEW!
 Media Library integration, browse for your file instead of copy-paste URLs.
 * NEW!
-YouTube videos get the image preview and provider automaticaly on the tag generator by just pasting the YouTube URL.
+YouTube videos get the image preview and provider automatically on the tag generator by just pasting the YouTube URL.
 * Upgrade: Watching the video on any mobile device works better, showing the right video dimensions, better compatibility with WPTouch or MobilePress plug-ins.
 * NEW!
 Detection of the crossdomain.xml on the tag generator.
 * NEW!
 Automatic URL change to prevent issues using OR NOT using WWW in the URLs.